Ceramic tile is not only beautiful, but it’s also a healthier choice for internal living spaces plus it’s sustainable.

 10 Key Facts for a Sustainable Result

-1. VOC toxins - The production of ceramic tile does not include the use of toxic chemicals in the manufacture process.
-Alternatively products such as Vinyl can emit various levels of toxic ‘Volatile Organic Chemicals’ which are harmful to the air quality of the immediate environment and can cause respiratory problems over time.
+1. VOC toxins - The production of ceramic tile does not include the use of toxic chemicals in the manufacturing process.
+Alternatively, products such as Vinyl can emit various levels of toxic ‘Volatile Organic Chemicals’ which are harmful to the air quality of the immediate environment and can cause respiratory problems over time.
 This is particularly important when considering children living in the home or those with bronchial ailments, such as asthma.

 The main ingredient used in the manufacture of vinyl is petroleum.
 The technical name for VINYL is PVC.
 Dioxins are created during the manufacture of the Chloride in PVC.
-Other toxins produced during the manufacture of the chlorine in PVC include ethylene, dichloride and vinyl chloride.
+Other toxins produced during the manufacture of the chlorine in PVC include ethylene, dichloride, and vinyl chloride.

-Note: Most manufacturers do not list the Materials that make up engineered flooring products produced during production.
+Note: Most manufacturers do not list the Materials that makeup engineered flooring products produced during production.

 2. Formaldehyde is a chemical long associated with respiratory disorders, and exposure is a particular concern for children and the elderly, according to the ‘Centres for Disease Control’ (CDC) in America *.
 In fact, formaldehyde emissions for several wood-based building and flooring products have been federally restricted in America since 2011 under the ‘Formaldehyde Standards for Composite Wood Products Act’.
 On the reverse side, as a fired product, ceramic tile is formaldehyde-free.